wimpywarlord/Github_readme_template/README.md

 ### Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system.

 #### Break down into end to end tests